jonathan-durbin/G.U.I.D.E/docs/_docs/usage/02_configuration_and_input_handling.md

 ### Mapping context action priority

-You can enable multiple mapping contexts at the same time.
+We can enable multiple mapping contexts at the same time.
 But what happens, if the same action is configured in multiple mapping contexts and these mapping contexts are all active?
-GUIDE allows you to specify a priority when activating a mapping context.
-The default priority is `0`, but you can set it to any integer value:
+GUIDE allows us to specify a priority when activating a mapping context.
+The default priority is `0`, but we can set it to any integer value:

 ```gdscript
 GUIDE.enable_mapping_context(my_mapping_context, -10)